 CERP and CHRRP.
 Drawn from DFI Iraqi seized assets and oil profits and Department of Defense funds rather than IRRF appropriations, the Commander's Emergency Response Program (CERP) contributes to the reconstruction effort by providing "walking around money" for U.S. military civil affairs officers throughout Iraq.
-Up to end-March 2006, a total of \$1.8 billion - \$548 million in Iraqi funds and \$1.2 billion in U.S. DOD appropriations - has been made available for this purpose.
+Up to now, a total of \$2.2 billion - \$548 million in Iraqi funds and \$1.6 billion in U.S. DOD appropriations - has been made available for this purpose.
 The CERP supports a wide variety of reconstruction activities at the village level from renovating health clinics to digging wells to painting schools, provided in the form of small grants.
-In lieu of civilian U.S. government or NGO aid personnel,
+In lieu of civilian U.S. government or NGO aid personnel, who are not present in most of the country, commanders identify local needs and dispense aid with few bureaucratic encumbrances.
+The grants have been credited with helping the military better exercise their security missions, while at the same time meeting immediate neighborhood development needs.
+In addition to reconstruction, CERP funds are used for compensation payments to the families of killed or injured Iraqis.
+The Commanders Humanitarian Relief and Reconstruction Program (CHRRP) uses IRRF funds - \$84 million to date - combined with Iraqi government grants -